Webhooks

 |---|---|---|---|---|

-When a field is missing from the upstream payload, we omit the key rather than send a placeholder so your handler can branch cleanly on event.sender?.name.
+When a field is missing from the upstream payload — some rails don’t propagate sender info under all conditions — we omit the key rather than send a placeholder.
+Branch cleanly on event.sender?.name etc.

 Payout lifecycle payload